 Goals measure a specific action, taken by website visitors, that contributes to the success of your business.
 A conversion takes place when a visitor completes that specific action.
 For example, typically, the main goal for an e-commerce website is to sell products.
 When a visitor makes a purchase, they have converted—from a visitor to a buyer.
 Similarly, for lead generation sites (such as Quietly’s main website), the primary goal is to, well, generate leads.
 When someone fills out a form and submits their information, they are converted from a visitor to a lead.

 Once you’ve defined a goal, most analytics software (such as Google Analytics or Quietly Insights) makes it easy to see, at a glance, how your site is directly contributing to your business objectives, and allows for further analysis (such as calculating conversion rate).
 This is why it’s important that goals are used to measure only the most important actions a visitor can take—such as a sale for an e-commerce site or a form submission for lead generation sites—marking too many actions as important make it difficult to measure performance.
 With this in mind, let’s take a look at what actions are commonly deemed important enough to be set as goals for content marketing.

-Keep track of your content marketing goals with Quietly Insights.
+Set up content marketing goals with Quietly Insights—no coding required.

 Effective Content Marketing Goals

 Usually, actions that indicate that visitors are moving further down the marketing funnel are the most important, and therefore should be set as goals.
 Here are some effective ways to measure whether visitors are doing so and contributing to your content marketing success: